 The first step to getting your code to run within the VM runtime on a provider node is preparing a Docker image.
 This image will define the contents of the virtual machine which is going to be executed by provider nodes.

 The below diagram depicts a simplified, example flow of interaction between the requestor agent and containers running on providers:

 Let's start with the definition for our image.
 We're going to use the following

 VOLUME /golem/input /golem/output

 FROMcommand specifies what existing image we want to use as our base.
 In this case we're using Debian Linux in its version tagged as

 latest.
 You can search for existing images using the Docker Hub.

-When a Golem virtual machine is started, for each volume defined there will be a new directory created in the host's file system.
-This directory will then be made available inside the VM under it's specified path (for example
+When a Golem virtual machine is started, a new directory is created in the host's file system for each of the defined volumes.
+This directory is then made available inside the VM under its specified path (for example: